rforbiodatascience24/group_11_project/README.md

 -   **Library Preparation**: mRNA was purified, fragmented, converted to cDNA, and amplified using the TruSeq RNA Sample Preparation Kit v2 (Illumina).

 -   **Sequencing**: Paired-end reads (2x100 bp) were generated using the Illumina HiSeq-2000 platform.

+# TO DO

+Make the data tidy and clean (flipping, joining, changing ID_ref etc...)

+-   expr_data

+    -   filp the table (ID_REF becomes the name of the columns, )

+-   patient data

+    -   take care of missing value

+    -   add parameters (ex: BMI, etc.. -\> find stuff that can be calculated with the information we have)

+    -   make age into age group

+    -   turning gender to binary

+    -   change month into years

+-   join the table

+-   delete all the columns we will not use

+Data exploration

+-   "Take a look at the data", make some plot

+    -   numerical -\> table, mean value etc...

+    -   categorical -\> bar charts (how many patients per category)